-Valve train noise is usually due to excessive clearance between two internal engine parts.
+Valve train noise, is usually due to excessive clearance, between two internal engine parts.

-Each valve utilizes a valve spring that returns it to its original closed position.
+Each valve utilizes, a valve spring that returns it to its, original closed position.

-So, If a valve spring has broken or a camshaft lobe is worn down; it will cause the engine to create a tapping or clicking sound; due to the excess clearance.
+So, if a valve spring has broken or a camshaft lobe is worn down; it will cause the engine to create a tapping or clicking sound, due to the excess clearance.

-Valve train noise is similar to a clicking sound of a sewing machine.
-The sound frequency of the valve train noise is one-half the crankshaft speed.
+Valve train noise, is similar to a clicking sound of a, sewing machine.
+The sound frequency of the valve train noise is, one-half the crankshaft speed.

-It is important to remember that several different conditions can produce a noise; identical to that caused by a failed or failing valve lifter.
+It is important to remember that, several different conditions can produce a noise; identical to that caused by, a failed or failing valve lifter.

-Some of these are;
+Some of these conditions are:

-- Lack of lubrication between the rocker arm and the pushrod
+- Lack of lubrication, between the rocker arm and the pushrod

-- Lack of lubrication between the rocker arm and the end of the valve stem
+- Lack of lubrication, between the rocker arm and the end of the valve stem

 - Excessive valve guide-to-valve stem clearance